jadTalbert/demo-couchbase-CI-process/README.md

 #### Importing Documents
   - After your node is configured via the ```initCouchbaseNode-docker.sh``` script and your bucket has been created, you can use both [cbexport](https://docs.couchbase.com/server/6.5/tools/cbexport-json.html) and [cbimport](https://docs.couchbase.com/server/6.5/tools/cbimport-json.html) to export/import documents into your node.
 #### CI/CD Considerations
-  - There are many ways to handle this; however, the suggestion is to use your CI server to take advantage of minimize manual process.
+  - There are many ways to handle this; however, the suggestion is to use your CI server to take advantage of minimizing manual processes.
 Bake these scripts into your pipeline in a way that is easy to manage and also helps you reduce manual testing and significantly improve your delivery quality and time.

 #### Variable Definitions
   ```javascript